berwiecom/jirafeau/README.md

 }
 ```

 You should also remove un-necessessary write access once the installation is done (ex: configuration file).
-An other obvious basic security is to let access users to the site by HTTPS.
+Another obvious basic security measure is to let users access the site only by HTTPS.

 ## Server side encryption

-Data encryption can be activated in options.
-This feature makes the server encrypt data and send the decryt key to the user (inside download URL).
+Data encryption can be activated in the options.
+This feature makes the server encrypt data and send the decrytion key to the user (inside download URL).
-The decrypt key is not stored on the server so if you loose an url, you won't be able to retrieve file content.
+The decryption key is not stored on the server so if you loose an URL, you won't be able to retrieve file content.
-In case of security troubles on the server, attacker won't be able to access files.
+In case of security problems on the server, attackers won't be able to access files.

 By activating this feature, you have to be aware of few things:
--  Data encryption has a cost (cpu) and it takes more time for downloads to complete once file sent.
+-  Data encryption has a cost (CPU) and it takes more time for downloads to complete once files are sent.
--  During the download, the server will decrypt on the fly (and use resource).
+-  During the download, the server will decrypt on the fly (and use more resources).
--  This feature needs to have the mcrypt php module.
+-  This feature needs to have the mcrypt php module installed.
 -  File de-duplication will stop to work (as we can't compare two encrypted files).
--  Be sure your server do not log client's requests.
+-  Be sure your server does not log client requests.
--  Don't forget to enable https.
+-  Don't forget to enable HTTPS.

-In a next step, encryption will be made by the client (in javascript), see issue #10.
+In a next step, encryption will be made by the client (via javascript), see issue [#10](https://gitlab.com/mojo42/Jirafeau/-/issues/10).

 ## License